wagtail-packages/wagtail-exposapi/README.md

 ```

 Add `exposapi` to your `INSTALLED_APPS` in your Django settings file: **make sure you really want to enable it in your production site.** It doesn't really expose anything sensitive but you may not want to expose your site's internals.
 You could just add this to your development settings or staging site settings.

-If you want to use the `check_responses` command you will need to add `exposapi.commands` to your `INSTALLED_APPS` in your Django settings file.

 Update your `urls.py` to include the exposapi urls: